A pause before the scroll.

 This is the Reality Gap.

-Others narrow it while making you feel like you are expanding.
+Some technologies expand your capacity to perceive.
+While others narrow it while making you feel like you are expanding.

 Learn to tell the difference.